Impactwave/laravel5-adminLTE/Readme.md

 ##### Features

+With Razorblade, you can:

-* Write cleaner templates,
+* Write cleaner templates
-* Reuse lightweight components,
+* Reuse lightweight components
-* Semi-automate form generation and validation,
+* Semi-automate form generation and validation
-* Use new directives for implementing common UI patterns,
+* Use new directives for implementing common UI patterns
-* Easily write your own custom directives.
+* Easily write your own custom directives

-> Please visit the project's website to learn about all the features it provides and how to use them.
+> Please visit the [project's website]((https://github.com/Impactwave/razorblade)) to learn about all the features it provides and how to use them.

 ## Installation